davtoh/RRtools/README.txt

                             example the default name can be achived as "-s {path}_restored_{name}{ext}"
-      -o, --overwrite       If True and the destine filename for saving alreadyexists then it is replaced, else a new filename is generatedwith an index
+      -o, --overwrite       If True and the destine filename for saving already exists then it is replaced, else a new filename is generated with an index
                             "{filename}_{index}.{extension}"
       -g, --grow_scene      Flag to allow image to grow the scene so that that the final image can be larger than the base image